TerraMA2/terrama2/docker/README.md

 ## Dockerfile for TerraMA²

-Dockerfiles Repository for the TerraMA² Plataform.
+Dockerfiles Repository for the TerraMA² Platform.

 ### Build and Run
 To build the Docker image, execute the follow commands: